Ifeoma28/data_mart/README.md

    that is 2 weeks into the month of june.
 - let us see the total sales for the 4 weeks before the baseline date and after the date.
 - also the total sales,total transactions for the 12 weeks before the baseline date and after the date.
+- We developed a metric called New customer impact which tells us the percentage of new customers within the 12 weeks baseline window.

 ### Sales percentage change 4 weeks within baseline date